 The stones are said to channel energy from the earth, and by selecting certain ones, you can call specific properties into your life, sort of like vitamins for the spirit.
 If you want to get into the crystal game, McCann suggests the following starter kit, which you can find online or at any crystal shop: black obsidian, for grounding and protection; rose quartz, to channel love of others and love of self; carnelian, for confidence and courage; and amethyst, for eliminating bad vibes.
 Place rocks in places like on your nightstand and on your desk at work, or carry them with you.
 (We don't, however, recommend putting any in your vagina.)

 Burning herbs is another practice you can find in nearly every corner of the world, most notably sage.
-What we know on a scientific level is that burning herbs eliminates about 94 percent of bacteria in the air of an enclosed space.
-Whether that bacteria cleansing has something to do with channeling bad juju out of your life, that's up to you.
+What's known on a scientific level is that burning herbs eliminates about 94 percent of bacteria in the air of an enclosed space.
+Whether that bacteria-cleansing has something to do with channeling bad juju out of your life, that's up to you.

-To be clear, "This is not the sage you use to cook.
-What you need is California white sage," McCann explains.
+To be clear: "This is not the sage you use to cook.
+What you need is California white sage," explains McCann.
 (Check out Shamans Market or Taos Herb for properly bundled ceremonial sage sticks.)
 Prime times to "smudge" are after a big change, like a move or new job, or if you're someone who interacts with a lot of people every day, she says.
 You can also smudge to remove negative entities from your home (yep, ghosts).

 Before you begin, open a door or window to provide an exit for any negative energy.
-Next, being very careful, light the sage at a 45-degree angle and let it burn for about 20 seconds before blowing out the flame (you can use an abalone shell to hold the sage and catch the ashes for safety).
-The end of the sage should be smoking with a couple glowing embers.
-Waft smoke as needed around the space you want to cleanse—such as your living room after a party or throat after an intense meeting.
+Next, very carefully light the sage at a 45-degree angle and let it burn for about 20 seconds before blowing out the flame (you can use an abalone shell to hold the sage and catch the ashes for safety).
+The end of the sage should be smoking with a couple of glowing embers.
+Waft smoke as needed around the space you want to cleanse—such as your living room after a party or a conference room after an intense work meeting.
 Or, for those with allergies or residences that discourage incense, McCann recommends this sage spray, complete with essential oils and crystal essences.

 Medicine reader Deborah Hanekamp sees auras, aka the moving waves of color and energy that radiate off of people.